Generalizing the Soffer Bound: Positivity Constraints on Parton Distributions of Spin-3/2 Particles

 Meanwhile, from the positive definiteness of the matrix $M_{\lambda' i,\lambda j}$ or the helicity amplitude inequalities in Eq.~\eqref{eq:amplitude-relation}, one obtains the bounds among the PDFs for the spin-3/2 particle,

 for gluon.
-The $h^q_{1LT}$ and $h^g_{1LTT}$ will be zero if we consider the time-reversal invariance.
 The resulting bounds generalize the classical Soffer bound to the spin-3/2 case and provide essential theoretical constraints for the model calculation or global QCD analysis of the high-spin hadron structure.
-They will serve as a necessary consistency check for future extractions of spin-3/2 PDFs from lattice QCD or experimental data. \paragraph*{Summary.}
+They will serve as a necessary consistency check for future extractions of spin-3/2 PDFs from lattice QCD or experimental data.